dreamcatcher-tech/network/Inbox/2023-04-05 1335 Dreamcatcher Bus.md

 ## Notes

 Wrap systems in our standardization, and then allow translations to standard models that are interchangeable.
 If we wrapped Raytio, then we could test our use as a bus connector.
+Bus makes connection between internal systems easier, but intercompany, the same bus can make system connections easier again.
+We should be able to map out topological connections between multiple companies as well as internally.

 CRM as a bus native application.